-The General Training exam’s first question presents the candidate with a situation and asks him/her to write a letter asking for further information or to offer explanation.
-The second question asks for an essay in response to a point of view.
+The General Training exam’s first question presents the candidate with a situation and asks him/her to write a letter asking for further information, or to offer explanation.
+The second question asks for an essay in response to a certain point of view.
 The writing style for the General Training test can be more personal and informal than the Academic exam.

 There are some very helpful resources on the IELTS website, including sample questions and tests.
 You can purchase additional resources through the IELTS website or with another provider.
 Cambridge English Assessment also has some great preparation materials, including helpful tips for each exam section.